paulscherrerinstitute/jcae/ch.psi.jcae/Readme.md

 The package ch.psi.jcae.cas contains an utility library to easily create an channel access server.

 # Development
+The package is build via Maven.

+Use `mvn clean install deploy` to create a new version of the package and to upload the artifact to artifactory.

 ## Google Code
-Use maven goal `gcupload:gcupload` to upload binaries to google code.
+Use maven goal `gcupload:gcupload` to upload binaries (jar) to google code.

 # Notes